Nyahunda: Nyahunda new reserves

 The New Reserves were created around 1975 as a resettlement of families that were moved after the creation of Siya Dam.
-Their fields were going to be submerged in water so the then Rhodesia Settler Government bought 6 communal farms to resettle the families in the area that we now call Nyahunda New Reserves.
+Their fields were going to be submerged in water so the then Rhodesia Settler Government bought 4 communal farms to resettle the families in the area that we now call Nyahunda New Reserves.
 New reserves boundary run from Nyarunwe Hill to Moza bus stop along the main dust road that goes from Nyika growth point to Mashoko Mission.From Moza bus stop, the boundary runs down along the edge of the farms, starting with Mawire farm 23, all the way past Chembazvi Hill to Mujiche river next to Chitiga farm 30.
-The boundary goes up from Chitiga farm up Mujiche river to Gudo Primary School where it will turn westwards past Njaravani Primary School to come the hills in Mupenyu Village back to Nyarunwe Hill.
-The New reserves are made up of 5 Villages namely Mupenyu, Chikuwa, Munyikwa, Mazivorwenyu, Mukavhi.
+The boundary goes up from Chitiga farm up Mujiche river to kraal head Ziweye where it will turn westwards past Njaravani Primary School to come the hills in Mupenyu Village back to Nyarunwe Hill.
+The New reserves are made up of 6 Villages namely Mupenyu, Chikuwa, Munyikwa, Mazivorwenyu, Mukavhi, Ziweye.
 The headmen submit to sub-chief Nyahunda who submits to Chief Mazungunye.

 The total population of the Nyahunda New Reserves is estimated to be around 3,000 people and the families are majority communal farmers who rely on subsistence agriculture for a living.
 The households have family members employed locally by the government as teachers, nurses and agricultural extension officers.
 Some families have fathers and children working in urban areas of Zimbabwe mainly Harare, the capital city, Bulawayo and Masvingo, the provincial capital.
 Families also receive income from government and NGO grants and from family members living and working in diaspora, majority of them being in South Africa.
 Nyahunda New Reserves has significant agricultural production, each family owns a herd of at least 6 cattle, 10 acres of arable land and large numbers of goats and fowl. families there cultivate the land and sell produce including maize, cotton, groundnuts, sweet potatoes and garden vegetables.
 The area benefited from the government's rural electrification program with power lines running through the reserves down towards the farms.
 A number of homesteads have since connected to power supply.

 The prominent families in the area include the Makambure clan, also called Muvavarirwa or Parunofira who are of the Musikavanhu descendents whose forefathers migrated from Mlambo or Musikavanhu chieftainship in Chipinge to settle among the Duma people under Chief Mazungunye and intermarried with the locals resulting in them permanently settling in the area around 1905.
 One of the surviving Muvavarirwa fathers is a long time headmaster at Nyahunda Primary School.